CITIZENS AND SCIENTISTS WORKING TOGETHER TO CREATE A PICTURE OF THE MOOSE POPULATION IN LARAMIE WILDLIFE AREAS

 How it Works!

 Adopting a route is simple.
 First review the routes coresponding to the season you are participating, Summer or Winter, and select two routes that are appropriate for you; a first and a second choice.
 Make sure you select routes that haven't been adopted already (adopted routes will be marked as such).
-Remember the area that each route is located in, and head to the registration form.
+Remember the area that each route is located in, and head to the registration form from the link in the right hand sidebar (link is unavailable when registration is closed).

 Routes are awarded as they are selected, on a first come, first served basis.
 You will receive an email verifying your registration and the route (either first or second choice) and your route will be marked as adopted.
 In the unlikely case that both of your routes were selected before your registration we will contact you directly to let you select a third option, or to see if you might be interested in combining parties.